Ford Mustang (sixth generation): Motorsport

 The Shelby Mustang GT350R-C, the race version of the GT350R, was campaigned by Multimatic Motorsports in the Continental Tire Sports Car Challenge during the 2015 and 2016 seasons, winning the 2016 drivers' and constructors' championships.
 For 2017, the new Mustang GT4 racecar was built and sold by Multimatic.

-The Mustang is competing in the Australian Supercars Championship in 2020 with DJR Team Penske, Kelly Grove Racing and Tickford Racing.
+A Mustang shaped profile draped over a spaceframe competed in the Australian Supercars Championship in 2020 with DJR Team Penske, Kelly Grove Racing and Tickford Racing.

 The Mustang replaced the Fusion in the 2019 Monster Energy NASCAR Cup Series season.
-The Mustang is currently run in the NASCAR Cup Series and Xfinity Series.
-The Ford Mustang won its first championship in the 2022 NASCAR Cup Series from its driver Joey Logano.
+It was also run in the NASCAR Cup Series and Xfinity Series where it won its first championship in the 2022 NASCAR Cup Series from its driver Joey Logano.

 Sales

 In 2016, about 25% sales in the first half of the year went to rental and corporate fleet.

 By region

 Production

 The 2015 Ford Mustang began production at the Flat Rock, Michigan plant on Monday, July 14, 2014.
 Flat Rock Mustang production had initially been scheduled for August 11, 2014, being moved forward by 4 weeks for undisclosed reasons.
 U.S. market launch of the 2015 Mustang range was scheduled on September 15, 2014, for the coupe and October 27, 2014, for the convertible.

+The sixth generation Mustang ended production at the Flat Rock Assembly Plant on April 6, 2023.